oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 ALTER SYSTEM SET encrypt_new_tablespaces='DDL' SCOPE=BOTH;
 ```

-Once you see this line, you can proceed:
+After you see this line, you can proceed:

 ```text
 Done !
 The database is ready for use .